Lymphocyte expansion molecule

-Lymphocyte expansion molecule (LEXM) is a protein discovered in 2015, found to be involved in immune responses (in mice) to some cancers and viruses.
-The protein was initially found to be responsible for an increased production of T cells in mice.
-The original paper has since been retracted upon recommendation of Imperial College's investigators due to concerns about duplication of data.
-The protein may be relevant to humans and could be a target for drug discovery.
+Lymphocyte expansion molecule (LEXM) was considered to be a protein discovered in 2015, allegedly involved in immune responses (in mice) to some cancers and viruses.
+The original paper however has since been retracted upon recommendation of Imperial College's investigators due to concerns about duplication of data.

-Scientists at Imperial College are developing a gene therapy based on this protein.
+The protein was considered responsible for an increased production of T cells in mice.
+The protein was believed to be a potential target for drug discovery.
+Scientists at Imperial College planned a gene therapy based on this protein.